 Need to buy a new clothes washer?
 This washing machine buying guide offers expert advice for selecting a washer that will suit your budget, lifestyle, and energy concerns.

-There are variations in clothes washer, but all are basically big tubs that fill with water, agitate to scrub clothes, and then spin to wring out the water.
+Despite all the bells and whistles, all clothes washers are basically big tubs that fill with water, agitate to scrub clothes, and then spin to wring out the water.
 Of course, in addition to these basic functions, they may have any number of sophisticated features.
 Most types also incorporate an electronic timer and controls.

-Because a washing machine is a large consumer of both energy and water, the key to selecting the right one is to purchase the most energy-efficient model that fits your lifestyle and space and to always use the right amount of detergent for the washer and your water hardness.
+Because a washing machine is a large consumer of both energy and water, the key to selecting the right one is to purchase the most energy-efficient model that fits your lifestyle and space.

 In terms of lifestyle, think about how often you use the washer and what you wash.
 If you wash often, you will get the best performance from a stainless-steel tub.
-If you wash less frequently, you will probably do fine with porcelain-coated steel or high-grade plastic.
+If you wash less frequently, you will probably do fine with a less-expensive porcelain-coated steel or even a high-grade plastic tub.

 If your wash includes a variety of fabrics and levels of dirtiness, choose a machine that offers specialty cycles such as delicate and extra soak, as well as one for a second rinse.
 Multiple water-level settings ensure the most efficient wash for loads of different sizes.
 Some machines can even boost water temperature to sanitize a load.